 Other studies highlight similar shortcomings of high school and college students in these areas (see, for example, a 2016 study from Stanford).
 From my perspective, the problem is not likely to go away without intervention during regular content area instruction.

 So what can you do to more explicitly teach adolescents how to evaluate the quality of online information?

 Dimensions of Critical Evaluation

 First, talk with students about the multiple dimensions of critical evaluation.
 Students learning to make reasoned judgments about the overall quality of information on a website benefit from clear definitions and discussion of these dimensions:

 - Relevance: the information’s level of importance to a particular reading purpose or explicitly stated need for that information

 - Accuracy: the extent to which information contains factual and updated details that can be verified by consulting alternative and/or primary sources

 - Bias/Perspective: the position or slant toward which an author shapes information

 - Reliability: the information’s level of trustworthiness based on information about the author and the publishing body

-After defining and discussing the dimensions, encourage students to compare and contrast these terms (see Figure 1).
-They should notice that evaluating relevance and accuracy involves considering the quality of the content itself.
-In contrast, judgments about perspective and reliability require an examination of details about the author and his or her agenda in relation to a specific affiliation.
-Understanding these differences provide a concrete way to remember that any judgment should be informed by a critical examination of both relevant claims and an author's level of expertise to make those claims.
+After defining and discussing these dimensions, encourage students to compare these terms.
+They should notice that evaluating relevance and accuracy involves considering the quality of the content itself in relation to what’s important to their purpose and whether the author’s claims are supported with evidence-based factual reasoning.
+Judgments about perspective and reliability require an examination of details about the author (from multiple people’s viewpoints) and his or her agenda in relation to a specific affiliation.
+Understanding these differences provides a concrete way to remember that any judgment should be informed by a critical examination of both relevant claims and an author’s level of expertise to make those claims.